whatisjery/react-firebase-auth-boilerplate-w-context/README.md

 REACT_APP_API_KEY='YOUR_KEY'
 ```

-the context return several methods for user authentification e.g, signInUser etc, ... (it can be completed using the same logic with firebase e.g, a recovering password ...).
+the context return several methods for user authentification e.g, signInUser, signUpUser etc, ... (it can be completed using other firebase method e.g, recover password ...).
-It also returns a 'user' object, that give informations about the the current user that is logged in.
+It also returns a 'user' object that gives informations about the user that is currently logged in.